 Before the start of the academic year, refresher courses are offered in mathematics and programming in econometrics.

 In the first year, students receive rigorous training in the core subjects and tools of economics, econometrics and finance.
 In the second year, students specialize in their choice from the institute’s many fields of research through field coursework and thesis research.
 In the second year of the program over 40 field courses are offered.

 First year of the Curriculum

 In the first year of the program, students have to complete 60 ECTS.
-At the start of the academic year, students choose one of the tracks: Economics, Econometrics or Finance.
-The first-year Economics, Econometrics and Finance programs include 13 core courses, 2 field courses (to be chosen from a selection of field courses organized in block V), the Principles of Programming in Econometrics course and the seminar series.
-These seminars allow students to explore potential supervisors and fields of specialization, and vice versa, allow potential supervisors to scout out talented students.
+At the start of the academic year, students choose between the Econometrics and Advanced Econometrics track and whether they will take the Finance track.
+The first-year of the curriculum includes 13 core courses, 2 field courses (to be chosen from a selection of field courses organized in block V) and the seminar series at the researh departments of the schools.
+The seminars allow students to explore potential supervisors and fields of specialization, and vice versa, allow potential supervisors to scout out talented students.
 Attendance at courses and seminar series is mandatory.

 The standard Economics track consists of: